acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>Shows the test running with no automatic validation but showing visually what is expected (I already have the code to make the character fall implemented).</span>
 </div>

 Even though my test cases are automated, they are not completely automatic since I validate the results manually, for example, watching the character falling for the previous case.
-This obviously don't scale well when having multiple test cases and when working with other developers.
+This obviously doesn't scale well when having multiple test cases and when working with other developers.

-I even have "tests" that are an isolated case that I use to validate a visual effect is working as expected as well as if I like it or not.
-The cycle here is to modify the effect, play the scene, if I like it, then continue with another thing, if I don't like it, then modify the effect until I like it.
+_Note: I even have "tests" that I use to validate visual effects working as expected and if I like them or not.
+The cycle here is to modify the effect, play the scene, if I like it, then continue with another thing, if I don't like it, then modify the effect until I do._

 <div class="post-image">
 <video width="100%" controls>